Everything I Own: Critical reception

 William Ruhlmann from AllMusic stated in his review of Sold, "But it's still that bouncy, vulnerable voice, notably on the reggae-tinged hit "Everything I Own", that remains his trademark."
 On the 1993 version, Larry Flick from Billboard commented, "Refurbished for George's new "At Worst, The Best Of" compilation, oh-so charming track should meet with greater approval this time around—thanks to George's revived strength at radio and radio's increasing penchant for reggaevibed covers."

-Irish newspaper Kerryman wrote that the singer "returns with the deceptive tune that was aired by American group Bread.
+Irish newspaper The Kerryman wrote that the singer "returns with the deceptive tune that was aired by American group Bread.
 While it may not be a brilliant return the Boy needs our support.
 Lets hope this will mark the beginning of a full rehabilitation."
-A reviewer from People Magazine described it as an "atrocious" reggae version, and added, "To fit the reggae meter George must resort to a sort of hiccup on the chorus, “I would give everything I o-own."
+A reviewer from People Magazine described it as an "atrocious" reggae version, and added, "To fit the reggae meter George must resort to a sort of hiccup on the chorus, "I would give everything I o-own."
 Oh-oh, Boy!"

 British newspaper Reading Evening Post reviewed the song as a "croaky and tired sounding version of the old hit."
+Pete Clark of Smash Hits noted that for this cover version, George "opts for the reggae approach", and deemed "this might just mark the beginning of a full rehabilitation".